 The Statement of Cash Flows has three sections: operating activities, investing activities, and financing activities.
 The direct and indirect methods used in developing this financial statement are primarily different in the structure of the operating activities section.

 The Direct Method

 The direct method of developing the cash flow statement lists operating cash receipts (e.g., receipt from customers) and cash payments (e.g., payments to employees, suppliers, operations, etc.) in the operating activities section.
 In this section, any interest paid on outstanding debt is also reported along with all income taxes paid.
 Using the direct method, the result is cash receipts minus cash disbursements, and the final figure is net cash flows from operations.

 Issues With the Direct Method

-One of the problems with the direct method of preparing the Statement of Cash Flows is the level of complexity required.
-If your business is small, then listing your cash receipts and cash payments is a simple matter.
-As a business gets larger and larger, imagine for a moment all the cash receipts and cash payments from different sources that would have to be listed.
+One of the problems with the direct method is the level of complexity involved in preparing the cash flows statement.
+If your business is small, then listing your cash receipts and cash payments is simple.
+As a business grows, imagine all of the cash receipts and cash payments from different sources that would have to be listed.
 The direct method becomes very complex, which is why the majority of companies use the indirect method of developing a cash flow statement.